saucelabs-training/automation-best-practices/login-testing/LOGINS.md

 npm run dev
 ```

-!We will only work in https://github.com/nadvolod/cypress-example-recipes for login testing
+>We will use https://github.com/nadvolod/cypress-example-recipes only for login testing

 ### Exploring the app